Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 If the company were able to manage >$400 million in billings, it would represent ~25% billings growth.

-Now, there are puts and takes to this and that model is only as good as the assumptions in it.
-Perhaps a little more realistic, or conservative is that 10 of the reps are only at half quota.
+Now, there are puts and takes to this, and that model is only as good as the assumptions in it.
+Perhaps, a little more realistic, or conservative is that 10 of the reps are only at half quota.

 This would put total billings at $390 million, or ~22% billings growth.
 Of course, there could be upside or downside to quota as well.
 Reps can go above quota due to the burgeoning AMS opportunity and/or renewal rate could be closer to 85% (we think this is their goal), but the point is we don’t think it’s necessarily unreasonable to think they can achieve 20% billings growth in 2020.